Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

-The emergence of the Manhattan Grid ended over a century of the Bloomingdale Road’s predominance as a thoroughfare on the West Side of the island.
+A Neighborhood is Formed: The emergence of the Manhattan Grid ended over a century of the Bloomingdale Road’s predominance as a thoroughfare on the West Side of the island.
 The Bloomingdale Insane Asylum was established in what became Morningside Heights in 1821.
 The Asylum was a leading institution of its day, though its many abuses were exposed through investigative journalist Julius Chambers’ series of reports on his 10-day stay inside.
 A generation after the Asylum’s arrival, the Leake and Watts Orphanage began operations in the neighborhood.
 John Watts was a prominent New Yorker who served as the last city recorder under British rule.
 Joining the Patriot cause, he went on to serve in the New York State Assembly, the U.S. Congress, and as a judge.
 Additional institutions, businesses, and residential buildings followed the Orphanage, as the 9th Avenue Elevated Train and then the Subway were developed, forever changing the density, diversity, and character of the area.
 Morningside Heights is again undergoing a period of change, this time from corporate and globalist influences and a new era of luxury, out-of-context construction.

 In parallel with this institutional presence, a vibrant and diverse population of residents, business owners, and workers began arriving in the neighborhood in the early 1900s.

-This was facilitated by the introduction of public rail transportation, which allowed greater mobility for New Yorkers of diverse origins and means.
+This was facilitated by the introduction of public transportation, which allowed greater mobility for New Yorkers of diverse origins and means.
 It was during this phase of its development that the community took its current form as an architecturally distinct and coherent area of Manhattan.

 Throughout the 19th and 20th centuries and extending to 2019, Morningside Heights has been home to countless American and international luminaries in the arts, sciences, business, and government.
 A nuanced tension between “establishment” and “counter-cultural” perspectives has existed in the neighborhood for decades and is a central aspect of its lore and tradition.